 The name Champagne carries almost mystical properties for wine lovers.
-Here, the most famous of sparkling wines are made, the essential element of any special occasion.
-There are a bewildering number of Champagne houses, co-operatives, and growers bottling wine under their own labels and a further substantial own-label business with wines of immense grandeur and more affordable ones too!
+The most famous sparkling wines are made here, the essential element of any special occasion.
+Moreover, there are a bewildering number of Champagne houses, co-operatives, and growers bottling wine under their own labels and a further substantial own-label business with wines of immense grandeur and more affordable ones too!
 And yet, they all fall under the auspices of just one appellation.

 The appellation falls into five main districts, which accounts for some two-thirds of the working vineyard area.
 The five districts may yet become their own sub-appellations in a desirable move to establish a better regional identity in this geographically extensive AC.
 The rest of the appellation is spread across a vast area.
 The Montagne de Reims sub-region lies just south of the city of Reims and is famed for producing vibrant, full-bodied Champagnes.
 Pinot Noir and Pinot Meunier are the predominant varieties here; this is not a white wine country.
 The village of Bouzy is as well known for producing the still Coteaux Champenois reds as its sparkling wines.